dseichter/yahac/docs/docs/development.md

 ## Testing

 At this time, there is no automated test available.
-The following test steps are done on **all** Windows and Linux distributions
+The following test steps are done on **all** Windows and Linux distributions:

 * Delete old configuration to have a fresh setup
 * Run yahac binary